Alive-Peterson/myprojects/guess-the-number/README.md

 guess_comp(5)

-## 🧠 Code Explanation

-- The `guess_comp(x)` function lets the computer guess the number you're thinking of between 1 and `x`.
-- It uses a loop where the computer keeps narrowing the range based on your feedback.
+### 🧍 guess_user.py

+import random

+def guess_num(x):
+    random_num = random.randint(1, x)
+    guess = 0
+    while guess != random_num:
+        guess = int(input(f"Enter a num between 1 and {x}: "))
+        if guess < random_num:
+            print("Sorry, the number is too low")
+        elif guess > random_num:
-- If you say the guess is too high (`h`), the upper limit reduces.
+            print("Sorry, the number is too high")

-- If you say it's too low (`l`), the lower limit increases.
-- The loop continues until you confirm the guess is correct (`c`).
+    print("Yay! you guessed it correct")

+guess_num(4)

+## 🧠 Code Explanation:

+guess_comp(x)
+i.The computer uses binary search logic to guess your number. ii.It narrows down the range based on your feedback until it gets the correct number.

+guess_num(x)
+i.You try to guess a number the computer randomly generated. ii.The game helps you by giving hints like "too low" or "too high".

 ## 🛠️ Customization

-You can change the range by replacing 5 in guess_comp(5) with any number (e.g., guess_comp(100)).

-Improve user experience by trimming input and making it case-insensitive (e.g., feedback.lower().strip()).
+i.
+Change the range: Replace 5 or 4 with any number like 100 for a bigger challenge. ii.
+Add difficulty levels. iii.
+Track number of attempts. iv.
+Make inputs more user-friendly:
+       feedback = input(...).strip().lower()

 ## 👤 Author
 Alive Peterson
 GitHub: @Alive-Peterson

-## License
+## 🪪 License
-This project is open source and free to use.
+This project is open-source and free to use.
 No license required.